Iowa closed out 2020 with an all-time high sports betting handle, and even better days are just ahead.

 BetRivers joined the Iowa sports betting market in 2021 after partnering with Wild Rose casino properties.
 Company owned by Chicago-based Rush Street Interactive operates online sportsbooks in more than a half-dozen states and is leading operator in neighboring Illinois.

-BetMGM launched its Iowa sports betting app in January 2021 as partner of Diamond Jo Dubuque.
-Leading global player continues to aggressively expand digital footprint.
-Offers full range of promotions and in-game wagering opportunities.
+BetMGM Sportsbook launched its betting app in Iowa in January 2021 as partner of Diamond Jo Dubuque.
+A leading global player, BetMGM continues to aggressively expand its digital footprint across different states.

 Well-known music-themed gaming operator, Hard Rock owns Sioux City property and offers sports betting apps in New Jersey and Iowa.
 Promotion offers include parlay boosts and risk-free bets.